IsaacAlves7/IsaacAlves7/README.md

 isaacStudent.tipe = "Isaac ";
 isaacStudent.speak("in love with DevOps!");

-// → "Isaac in love with web development!"
+// → "Isaac in love with DevOps!"
 ```

 ## 👨🏾‍🔬 About me